archie-mckenzie/musaeum/README.md

 # Musaeum

-Site for Library of Alexandria, a digital library of classical texts
+Site for AI translations of classical texts